 For the inter-band con-current NR V2X operation, the allowed additional maximum power reduction (A-MPR) for the maximum output power shall be applied per each component carrier.
 The A-MPR requirements in clause 6.2.3 apply for NR Uu operation in licensed band, and the A-MPR requirements in in clause 6.2E.3 apply for NR sidelink operation in Band n47.

+For the intra-band con-current NR V2X operation, the A-MPR requirements in [6.2E.3.4] apply for NR Uu and SL con-current operation in the licensed band.

 <Unchanged sections are omitted>

-6.2E.4.2 Configured transmitted power for V2X con-current operation
+6.2E.4.2 Configured transmitted power for inter-band V2X con-current operation

 When a UE is configured for simultaneous NR V2X sidelink and NR uplink transmissions for inter-band con-current operation, the UE is allowed to set its configured maximum output power PCMAX,c,NR and PCMAX,c,V2X for the configured NR uplink carrier and the configured NR V2X carrier, respectively, and its total configured maximum output power PCMAX,c.